gardehal/python-playlist/README.md

 ## TODO

+- play in what?
+  - default video browser for system?
+  - Close tab after video is watched not possible? killing selenium too slow, PID from Popen not same PID as browser tab
-- play in what? default video browser for system? hidden subprocess for VLC which sets video to watched when video finishes or VLC closes would be nice
+  - hidden subprocess for VLC which sets video to watched when video finishes or VLC closes would be nice
-- queue videos from  list
 - queue videos from channels on youtube since last check
+  - Cannot get hours and minutes of video posted?
+Only day?

+- re-implement fetch
+- setup CLI for everything
+- installation docs
+- more detailed use docs?
-- user-defined queues/playlists
+- update help-print
-- mp3/audio for playlist purposes, not so much sources
+- prune commands for removing watched streams, remove ids from playlists if no corresponding stream, remove sources without playlist?, streams without playlist?